TimmaLabs/NetsExample/README.md

 If the release includes changes, start with incrementing the respective version numbers (`major`/`minor`/`patch`/`revision`):

-1. Assembly version: right-click on `Timma` project -> `Properties` -> `Application` -> `Assembly Information...` -> `Assembly Version` and `File Version` (can be identical, see http://stackoverflow.com/a/65062 for more information)
+1. Assembly version: right-click on `NetsExample` project -> `Properties` -> `Application` -> `Assembly Information...` -> `Assembly Version` and `File Version` (can be identical, see http://stackoverflow.com/a/65062 for more information)
 2. Installer ([Setup.wxs](setup/Setup.wxs) and [Bundle.wxs](Bundle/bundle.wxs)) versions (see code comments & https://www.firegiant.com/wix/tutorial/upgrades-and-modularization/ for reference)
 3. [package.json](./package.json) version
-4. And, if `major` version bump: `NetsService` version in [TimmaCustomer](https://github.com/TimmaLabs/TimmaCustomer)

 ## FAQ

 ### What to do if the test payment terminal rejects all/some of the test cards?
-Perform reconciliation for each of the Nets accounts via the [Payment Terminal](./assets/images/payment_terminal_version.png) view.
-If that doesn't help, try fetching the latest dataset via the _Print information_ button on the Payment Terminal page.
-If the cards continue to act up, just try each one until one starts working, or shoot [Nets](mailto:salessupport-fi@nets.eu) a message
+Perform reconciliation for each Nets accounts configured on the terminal.
+If that doesn't help, try fetching the latest dataset (_Fetch cards_).
+If the test cards continue to act up, just try each one until one starts working, or shoot [Nets](mailto:salessupport-fi@nets.eu) a message.